ai-learning-space/sql-expert/Data Selection (Part 2)/IF Operator.md

-# IF Operator

 # IF Operator ⚖️

 The `IF` operator in SQL is used to execute conditional logic within queries.
 While SQL itself doesn’t have a direct `IF` statement like traditional programming languages, the functionality can be achieved using the `CASE` statement or specific database functions, depending on the SQL dialect you are using.

 <aside>
-📖

-`IF` — is a conditional function that allows performing conditional logic within queries
+📖 `IF` — is a conditional function that allows performing conditional logic within queries

 </aside>